5nizza/party-elli/notes.md

-# July 6
+# September 2015

-started a new branch called `pasadena` for the synthesis of robots.
+Branch mongol is used for monolithic reafactoring of PARTY to create a beautifull implementation of the monolithic bounded synthesis.